brendan-mcmahon/goaliphant/Project Plan.md

     - [x] Create new Lambda function (rollover)
     - [x] Logic to find incomplete tasks from the previous day and duplicate them into today's goals
     - [x] Add a new EventBridge schedule to trigger the new lambda
+2. **Tickets and Rewards**
+    - [ ] Add a `TicketCount` data point to Users
+    - [ ] Add a `Partner` data point to Users that refers to another User in the system
+    - [ ] When a user completes a goal, increment their `TicketCount`
+    - [ ] New DynamoDB table called `GoaliphantRewards` that basically just tracks a list of rewards each player can earn with tickets
+    - [ ] New Bot command: `/rewards` that lists those rewards
+    - [ ] New Bot command: `/redeem {#}` that sends a message to the partner with the reward name, and deducts the predefined number of tickets from the user
+    - [ ] New Bot command: `/wallet` that sends a message to the user with their current ticket count.
+3. **Honey-Do**
+   -[ ] As in #2, add a `Partner` data point to Users that refers to another User in the system -[ ] New Bot command: `/honey {1, 2, 3}` that operates the same as the `/add {1, 2, 3}` but adds it to the partner's honey-do list instead of their regular list.
+   * Optional ideas:
+		- [ ] Only apply tickets to items on the honey-do list
+		- [ ] Allow the users to assign a ticket bounty to each individual item
 ---

 ## Technical Requirements